Bridget Kelly Band: Career

 The band was formed in Gainesville, Florida, by Bridget Kelly and Tim Fik in 2012.
 Their debut album, Back in the Blues, was self-released the following year.
-By the time of the issue of their second album, Forever in Blues (2014), some tracks from the collection were being played on Sirius XM radio.
+By the time of the issue of their second album, Forever in Blues (2014), some tracks from the collection were being played on SiriusXM radio.
 With this release, which contained 15 original numbers all penned by Kelly and Fik, came favorable reviews from music critics in both the United States and United Kingdom.
 On September 7, 2014, the Bridget Kelly Band (BKB) won the North Central Florida Blues Society sponsored Blues Challenge.
 This victory meant that they went on to compete in the International Blues Challenge in Memphis, Tennessee, between January 21–24, 2015.
 The group got as far as the semi-finals.
 BKB's third album, Outta the Blues was issued in May 2016.
 The record displayed a mixture of traditional Beale Street blues with strains of Texas blues and blues rock.
 The recording also included a new rhythm section for the band with Mark Ambrecht on bass and Alex Klausner playing drums, complimenting Kelly's vocals and Fik's guitar work.
 The album was recorded at Alpha Sun Studios in Gainesville, Florida.
 One reviewer noted 'touches of funk' in the tracks "If You See My Baby" and "Hard Time In The City".
 The BKB returned to Memphis in 2016, and reached the semi-finals of the International Blues Challenge for the second year running.